 Arcadia – Racing Into the Future

-Once a 13,000-acre land grant established in 1845, the area was called the Rancho Santa Anita.
-Over the next three decades, Rancho Santa Anita changed ownership five times until in 1875, Elias J. “Lucky” Baldwin purchased approximately 8,000 acres of the original ranch.
+Once a 13,000-acre land grant was established in 1845, the area was called the Rancho Santa Anita.
+Over the next three decades, Rancho Santa Anita changed ownership five times until, in 1875, Elias J. “Lucky” Baldwin purchased approximately 8,000 acres of the original ranch.

-Baldwin began to develop the enormous estate, which at its height encompassed what are now the cities of Sierra Madre, Arcadia, Monrovia, El Monte, and Baldwin Park.
+Baldwin began to develop the enormous estate, which at its height encompassed the cities of Sierra Madre, Arcadia, Monrovia, El Monte, and Baldwin Park.
 The rancho grew oranges, lemons, grapes, and walnuts; supported large herds of cattle, sheep, and horses; and produced wine and brandy.
-Among the horses that roamed the large ranch, some were bred as fine racehorses and Baldwin began to run his thoroughbreds all across the nation during the last two decades of the 19th century.
+Among the horses that roamed the large ranch, some were bred as fine racehorses, and Baldwin began to run his thoroughbreds nationwide during the last two decades of the 19th century.

-When the town was officially incorporated in 1903, Baldwin became its first mayor.
-But the next year would see the fulfillment of Baldwin’s dream – the building of the Santa Anita Race Track.
+Baldwin became its first mayor when the town was officially incorporated in 1903.
+But the next year would fulfill Baldwin’s dream – building the Santa Anita Race Track.

-Located at the present site of the Arcadia County Park, the grandstand presented a beautiful view of the San Gabriel Mountains behind the running thoroughbreds.
+Located at the present site of Arcadia County Park, the grandstand presented a beautiful view of the San Gabriel Mountains behind the running thoroughbreds.
 But for Baldwin, his dream was not to last.
-In 1909, California banned horse racing and the race track was forced to close.
+In 1909, California banned horse racing, forcing the race track to close.
 Baldwin died the same year.

-In 1912, the grandstand burned and the property went unused until 1917 when Anita Baldwin sold the land to Los Angeles County, who in turn deeded it to the War Department, which utilized it as an Army balloon school during World War I.
+In 1912, the grandstand burned, and the property went unused until 1917, when Anita Baldwin sold the land to Los Angeles County, which deeded it to the War Department, which utilized it as an Army balloon school during World War I.

 After horse-racing bans had been lifted in California, the present Santa Anita Race Track was opened to the public on Christmas Day, 1934.
 As prosperity returned after the depression and travelers began to travel the “new” Route 66, Arcadia responded by building numerous motels and restaurants.

-During World War II the racetrack closed and was utilized as one of the largest Japanese American concentration camps.
-Over 100,000 American citizens were forced by the government to abandon their homes and businesses, which were often never recovered.
-Originally planned for 15,000 people, the camp actually housed over 20,000 Japanese Americans, living in crowded conditions in barracks and sometimes in horse-stables.
+During World War II, the racetrack closed and was utilized as one of the largest Japanese American concentration camps.
+The government forced over 100,000 American citizens to abandon their homes and businesses, which were often never recovered.
+Originally planned for 15,000 people, the camp housed over 20,000 Japanese Americans, living in crowded conditions in barracks and sometimes in horse stables.

-When the war was over, the racetrack opened up once again in May 1945 and within the next two decades, several of the horses from Santa Anita went on to win the Kentucky Derby.
+When the war was over, the racetrack opened up again in May 1945, and within the next two decades, several of the horses from Santa Anita went on to win the Kentucky Derby.

-Today, though just some twenty miles from downtown Los Angeles, Arcadia’s approximately 55,000 residents enjoy quiet neighborhoods, numerous parks, and tree-lined streets.
+Today, just some 20 miles from downtown Los Angeles, Arcadia’s approximately 55,000 residents enjoy quiet neighborhoods, numerous parks, and tree-lined streets.

-In addition to the race track, visitors can also enjoy the Los Angeles State and County Arboretum, established in 1947, located at 301 North Baldwin Avenue.
-Situated on the original Rancho Santa Anita, the Arboretum not only includes 127 acres of gardens, waterfalls, and wildlife, but also an 1840 adobe house, the original Santa Anita Railroad Depot, and original buildings from the Baldwin family.
+In addition to the race track, visitors can enjoy the Los Angeles State and County Arboretum, established in 1947 at 301 North Baldwin Avenue.
+Situated on the original Rancho Santa Anita, the Arboretum includes 127 acres of gardens, waterfalls, and wildlife, an 1840 adobe house, the original Santa Anita Railroad Depot, and original buildings from the Baldwin family.

-For a vintage view of Arcadia’s past, check out Denny’s restaurant at the corner of Santa Anita and Huntington streets.
+Check out Denny’s restaurant at the corner of Santa Anita and Huntington Streets for a vintage view of Arcadia’s past.
 Originally the site of a Van de Kamp’s coffee shop, sitting upon its roof is a large Dutch-style windmill.
 More history can also be found at The Derby, a restaurant dating back to 1938.
-Opened by George Woolf, the jockey who rode Seabiscuit to victory, the restaurant soon became a gathering place for jockeys and race fans alike.
-Here you will not only find a wide variety menu including steaks and seafood but also race track memorabilia dating back to 1875.
+Opened by George Woolf, the jockey who rode Seabiscuit to victory, the restaurant soon became a gathering place for jockeys and race fans.
+Here you will find a wide variety menu, including steaks, seafood, and race track memorabilia dating back to 1875.
 The Derby is located at 233 East Huntington Drive.

 For the more adventurous traveler, Angeles National Forest, just north of Arcadia, provides camping, picnicking, recreation trails, and more.

-In Irwindale, Foothill Boulevard (and Route 66) turns into Huntington Drive, continuing through Duarte and Arcadia, where it connects with Colorado Place at the Santa Anita Racetrack.
+In Irwindale, Foothill Boulevard (and Route 66) turns into Huntington Drive, continuing through Duarte and Arcadia, connecting with Colorado Place at the Santa Anita Racetrack.
 Follow Colorado Place northeast to Colorado Boulevard and continue your Route 66 journey westward to Pasadena.